 The MASJ Program of Study

-- Introductory 1-credit colloquium (first term)
+- Introductory three-credit social justice colloquium (first term)

-- Three credits in a foundations of social justice course
+- Three credits in Social Ethics

 - Three credits in Ecojustice